milliorn/nextjs-clerk-auth-starter/README.md

 This code imports and renders the default Clerk SignIn component, providing a standard login form.
 You can further customize this page or add your components as needed.

 2. **Access Login Page**: To access the login page, click on the Login link or navigate to `localhost:3000/login`.
-The [...login] dynamic route ensures that this page captures all routes starting with /login.
+The `[...login]` dynamic route ensures that this page captures all routes starting with `/login`.

 3. **Create a Signup Page**: To create a custom signup page, follow the same steps as above.
 However, use the Signup component from Clerk instead of SignIn.
 Here's an example: